MicahHarlan/SurfConditionsPrediction/README.md

 This is an ongoing project.
 I eventually want the model to tell you how clean the waves are going to be.
 Ex.)
 "The waves today given x y and z are classified as fair with a height of 2-3ft."
 The conditions will be based off of surflines ranking for waves, like poor,fair,good and up.

+#LiveBouy
+Description

+This code retrieves current data from the National Oceanic and Atmospheric Administration (NOAA) for spectral wave data from a buoy near a surf spot.
+It then cleans the data, creates a Pandas DataFrame, and plots the wave height over time.
+Additionally, the code prints out ideal conditions for surfing, as well as the current conditions for swell direction, swell period, wind, and wave height.
+Finally, the code retrieves air temperature data from another NOAA buoy.

+Requirements

+The following packages are required to run this code: numpy pandas matplotlib
+Usage

+Download the script to your local machine.
+Ensure that the required packages are installed on your machine.
+Run the script with live_bouy.py
+How It Works

+The script retrieves spectral wave data from a specific NOAA buoy in real-time using an HTTP request.
+It then processes and cleans the data, creates a Pandas DataFrame, and plots the wave height over time.
+The script also prints out the ideal conditions for surfing and the current conditions for swell direction, swell period, wind, and wave height.
+Finally, the script retrieves air temperature data from another NOAA buoy.

+#Known Issues

+None known at this time.